ReiNoIkari/Morphological-Image-Processing/morpho.md

 </p>

-**Fig.13: Result of the euclidean distance mapping transform using as a structuring element a disk of 3 by 3 size**
+**Figure 7: Result of the skeletonize transform using as a structuring element a disk of 3 by 3 size**

 ### Euclidean Distance Mapping